talisam89/data-portfolio/README.md

 ##### Step 2 - Exploratory Analysis

 The initial Exploratory Analysis aimed to answer these questions:
 - What columns can be dropped to reduce the dataset size?
 - How can the data be filtered to reduce the dataset size?
 - Which columns would be most useful as filters to enhance insight into the optimal number of days before departure to book a flight?

 Initial exploratory analysis included looking at the data types and number of missing values in each column.
 It also included segmenting the data by different features (like airline, nonstop, airport etc.) to find ways to shrink the output so it could be uploaded to Looker Studio.

 Exploratory analysis turned into a bit of an iterative process where new questions came up after moving on to cleaning and even after uploading the data to Looker Studio.
 Initially I shrunk the data set to nonstop flights only, since that was the type of flight I was most interested in.
 I then tried to separate the data by airline to further reduce the data set.

-After separating out airlines and uploading data to Looker Studio I realized 2 things.
+After separating out airlines and uploading data to Looker Studio I realized:
-	1) There were some flights that were only $.01
+- There were some flights that were only $.01
-	2) Not all flights had been checked every day.
+- Not all flights had been checked every day.

 I went back to exploratory analysis and discovered, with the help of ChatGPT, that the total fare for the airlines and dates used in this data set should be $25 or above.
 ChatGPT also mentioned that budget carriers like Spirit and Frontier could potentially have had sales making the total fare between $19 and $39 dollars.